In what seems to me like a cosmic joke, a person’s life is often boiled down to a sequence of numbers – two dates with a dash between them.

 The first is the date of our birth.
-Its arrival every year is an occasion for joy, for gifts, or perhaps just a little extra attention.
-We’re familiar with it.
+Its arrival every year is an occasion for joy, gifts, or perhaps just a little extra attention.
 We write it on official documents.
 It’s a friend to us, right down to the whole “absence makes the heart grow fonder” thing – the further we get, the worse we feel.

-The other, the day of our death, is unknown to us.
-It lurks in the future, possibly fifty years from now, possibly this very day.
+The other, the day of our death, is unknown to us until it arrives.
 We will, by definition, never write it down.
 By the time it’s known, we can do nothing about it.
-It evokes loss, shadow, looking back and evaluating, the arranging of one’s affairs and moving on.
+It evokes loss, shadow, evaluation, the arranging of one’s affairs and moving on.

 At least it does for “the rest of mankind, who have no hope” (1 Thessalonians 4:13).